snowyu/redis.idb/README.md

 ### RDB Storage

-Purpose: Redis is a memcache, but can save the memcache data to disk.
+Purpose: Redis is a memcache, but can save the memcached data to disk.

-* All save to disk even if it is only a change occurs.
+* Save all data to disk even if it is only once change occurs.
 * Support Asynchronous saved only.
 * much greater than the memory capacity of the storage will cause problems